lishehao-ctrl/Auto-Load-off-Test/README.md

 > Note: The EXE uses PyVISA to talk to the system VISA backend.
 NI-VISA itself is **not** bundled—users must install it on their machine
 **Verify VISA:**
-- Use **NI MAX** to check that VISA resources (USB/TCPIP/GPIB) are detected.
-- If running from source, `pyvisa-info` can confirm backend status.

 ---